Synthetixio/synthetix/contracts.md

 * PurgeableSynth.sol - Module description is broken.
 * Check the legality of the licence headers
 * Examine oracle addresses and actual update frequencies
+* Entry for SafeMath
+* Ensure function and variable types are correct
+* Modifiers